vindimy/altcointip/README.md

 * _fiat_: Fiat (such as USD) parameters are defined here.
 At the very least, fiat.usd is required to be present and configured.

-* _cc_: Croptocoin (such as Litecoin) parameters are defined here.
+* _cc_: Each cryptocoin (such as Litecoin) parameters are defined here.
 At least one cryptocoin needs to be configured.
-A few are provided for your convenience.
+A few cryptocoin configurations are provided (but disabled) for your convenience.
+Set _cc.COIN.enabled_ to _true_ to enable particular cryptocoin.

 >__Note:__ You can see that ALTcointip is relying on coin daemon configuration file in order to connect to coin daemon.
 For example, _cc.ltc.conf-file_ provides the location of Litecoin coin daemon configuration file.
 The following settings should be specified in the coin daemon configuration file: